lbrealdev/gh-wrapper/README.md

 # Git scripts

-## gh-wrapper
+## gh-wrapper (gh repo clone)

 Simple shell script with `gh cli` wrapped.

 ### Use

-To run this script, make sure you have [gh cli](https://github.com/cli/cli) installed and authenticated with your token.
+To run this script, make sure you have [GH CLI](https://github.com/cli/cli) installed and authenticated with your token.

 Authenticate with a GitHub host using a PAT ([Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)):
 ```shell